pippim/pippim.github.io/programs/homa.md

 `/home/<USER>/HomA/homa-indicator.py`

-Then Right click on the icon in the system tray icon shown below:
+Using your mouse, right-click on the icon in the system tray as shown below:

 <video src="/assets/img/HomA/HomA - Start from App Indicator.mp4"
 data-canonical-src="/assets/img/HomA/HomA - Start from App Indicator.mp4"